bushrow/poker_game/README.md

 "AI", if you can call it that, participates randomly for the time being, but I plan to add better logic or even develop a QLearner to improve gameplay.

 Yes, the other player names are from Yellowstone.
 Currently on Season 3 so no spoilers please.

+## TO-DO:
+ - Comment code (top priority)
+ - Improve AI from random decision-making
+    - Create more reasonable logic based on current best hand
+    - Develop and train QLearner
+ - Create GUI (and host)
+    - Design Flask app architecture
+    - Build HTML template(s)
+    - Deploy (via Github Pages?)